CenterForSpatialResearch/NYCDHWeek/Guidelines/QGIS.md

 3. If you click on any of the terms in the central box a description of it will appear on the right.
 We will combine the field name with other operators to build an expression on the left side.
 ![feature](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/selectfeaturesscreen.png)

-4. Expand 'Fields and Values and select state_pop
+4. Expand `Fields and Values` and select 'state_pop'
 ![feature](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/selectstatepop.png)

 5. **Double-click**  on `state_pop` and it will appear in the expression box on the right.